reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 }

 ```
-For finding the intersection, we run the `filter` method on the first collection to identify and collect the matching elements from the second collection.
+For finding the intersection of two collections, we run the `filter` method on the first collection to identify and collect the matching elements from the second collection.

 ## Finding the Difference between Two Collections (Subtraction)